You are here

 Resource awareness, engaged clinical staff; measured energy, water reductions

-Healthcare is a resource intensive industry, generating over 12 million pounds of waste every day, and consuming energy with an intensity that is second among all commercial building types.
+Healthcare is a resource intensive industry, generating over 12 million pounds of waste every day.
+Across the U.S., healthcare facilities are the among the most energy intensive commercial buildings, especially in-patient centers like hospitals.
 As the industry attempts to address the resulting environmental and human health impacts, the operating room (OR) is an area that Cleveland Clinic has targeted for its significant improvement potential.
 As a primary revenue source, supply user and waste generator among hospital units, the OR is a strategic priority for any hospital hoping to reduce its impact on the environment.
 “Greening the OR” initiatives have been undertaken across the industry with the potential to deliver substantial triple bottom line value.

 Cleveland Clinic is transforming its model of care on many fronts.
 The organization seeks to respond to a market that will demand higher levels of quality at a lower cost.
 To address these changes Cleveland Clinic is improving the energy efficiency of its facilities and becoming less resource intensive.
 By decreasing energy and water intensity, Cleveland Clinic is providing value for its patients and leading the industry in responsible healthcare practices.